Sequoia LISST-ABS Acoustic Sediment Sensor

 - Wide dynamic range of concentrations from 1mg/L to 30 g/L

 - Plug-and-play interface with X2, X2-SDL, and X2-CB data loggers and telemetry systems

-The LISST-ABS employs a high frequency of 8 MHz.
-This choice is made so that the calibration of backscatter signal strength with sediment concentration remains nearly constant over a wide particle size range, ~40-500 microns.
-Over this size range, LISST-ABS calibration changes only about ~±30%.
+The Sequoia Scientific LISST-ABS employs a high frequency of 8 MHz.
+Calibration of backscatter signal strength with sediment concentration remains nearly constant over a wide particle size range, ~40-500 microns.
+Over this size range, the Sequoia Scientific LISST-ABS calibration changes only about ~±30%.
 In contrast, over this same size range, optical turbidity sensors would change calibration by ~ ±600% over its mean value.
-This is one of the key advantages of LISST-ABS over turbidity sensors.

 The LISST-ABS sensor offers a plug-and-play interface to the full line of NexSens X2 data loggers and telemetry systems.
 The X2 is available for pole-mount deployments with solar charging near streams and rivers; the X2-SDL includes an integrated 16 D-cell alkaline battery pack for subsurface deployments; and the X2-CB is designed for integration on CB-Series data buoy platforms.